The Lord of the Rings: The Rings of Power season 2: Marketing

 A final trailer was released in mid-August ahead of the season's premiere.
 Whitbrook and Polo both said the trailer continued the marketing approach of focusing on Sauron's deception of Celebrimbor and the escalating conflicts in the season.
 Polo felt the large amount of action in the trailer was because the producers wanted to tell audiences that the first season was "just a preamble".
 Whitbrook was intrigued by the suggestion that Galadriel could join forces with Adar in the season, as was Rebekah Valentine at IGN who said the trailer was a "doozy" but wished that it showed more of the Stranger and Tom Bombadil.
 Fay Watson at Total Film described the trailer as epic, dark, and moody.
 She highlighted the reveal that there would be a confrontation between Galadriel and Sauron in the season.
 The next week, IGN released a featurette focused on Sauron which revealed Lowden's role as the character's previous form.
 This was also available to people who watched eight other character featurettes on Prime Video's explore page.

 Release

 The season's world premiere was held at BFI Southbank in London on August 20, 2024.
-The season premiered on Prime Video in the United States on August 29 with its first three episodes.
+It premiered on Prime Video in the United States on August 29 with its first three episodes.
 The other five episodes were released weekly from September 5 to October 3.
 Episodes were released on the streaming service around the world at the same time as the US release, in more than 240 countries and territories.

+Ahead of the third season's release in November 2026, a home media release for the first two seasons was announced.
+Each release features the eight episodes of the respective season along with behind-the-scenes content.
+They are being released on 4K Ultra HD, Blu-ray, and DVD on November 3, and in limited edition 4K UHD SteelBook—with Amazon exclusive collectable art cards—on December 1.